 The Lapidarium is part of the National Museum in Prague.
 The Museum’s collection of stonework and statues is housed in a beautiful Baroque-Art Nouveau building facing the main square at Vystaviste.
 It includes several statues rescued from Charles Bridge after a flood, and other stonework – some dating back over 800 years – saved from buildings all around the Czech Republic.
 It’s one of the best small museums in Prague.

 The Crocodile Zoo is one of the smaller attractions in Prague for kids, a large room full of tanks with scaly killing machines from all over the globe.
 You can get very close to most of them – they tend to remain static, often for hours at a time.
 Just stay well back from the tank containing Martha and Bertha, as Martha is prone to giving a demonstration of the lightning speed with which they strike.
 The crocs live in very confined spaces, so it’s hardly surprising that they lash out.

 Sea World Prague Aquarium

 The Prague Aquarium – Morsky Svet – is in a building between Vystaviste Holešovice and the seasonal funfair.
 It’s one of the top things to see in Prague for kids, and the highlight for many will be the shark tank.
 They’re around 1.5 metres long (around 5 feet), sleek and fearsome creatures.
 We found some of the beautiful tiny fish, particularly the yellow fellow pictured, just as captivating.
-The Aquarium is smaller than ones we’re used to in Australia, and possibly a bit overpriced.
+The Aquarium is smaller than others we have been too, and possibly a bit overpriced.